Frequently Asked Questions

 - Maintain the minimum required cumulative grade point average for one’s program (see CTSFW Academic Catalogue)

 - Complete at least 67% of all attempted credit hours each quarter

 - Complete enrolled program in no more than 150% of the normal length of the program measured in terms of attempted credit hours divided by the number of required credit hours for program completion.

-All student loan borrowers must first complete the appropriate year FAFSA and the CTS Financial Aid application for their program (see question #2 below).
+All student loan borrowers must first complete the appropriate year FAFSA and the CTSFW Financial Aid application for their program (see question #2 below).
 New borrowers will also need to complete Entrance Counseling and a Master Promissory Note.
-Please see the CTS Loan Application Process webpage to learn more about the Federal Student Loan Program.
+Please see the CTSFW Loan Application Process webpage to learn more about the Federal Student Loan Program.

 1. How much does it cost to attend Concordia Theological Seminary?

 Please refer to the Cost of Attendance page for the answer to this question.